ludfjig/RasPass/README.md

 ![Change info view](/App/imgs/Update.png "Change info view")

 Finally, there is a settings page where the user can see how many password entries they have left (for storage) and register/remove fingerprints for authentication.

 ![Settings view](/App/imgs/SettingsPopUp.png "Settings view")

+## Running the App
+Make sure the Pico is disconnected from VSCode and/or Thonny.

+Open a terminal and `cd` into `App`

+Run the command `python3 RasPassApp.py` to run the desktop companion app!

 ## Dependencies (for development)
-Python 3.9+
+Python 3.10+

 Pico-W-Go extension for working with VSCode, or Thonny IDE